ThinkingWavy/ps_parprog_2024/07/solution.md

 - not vectorized
   > analysis.c:19:24: missed: statement clobbers memory: \_\_builtin_memmove (&a, \_12, 4080);

 Each loop is analyzed for its structure, including loop nest analysis, data references, scalar cycles, and loop induction variables.
-The compiler tries different vectorization modes to determine if vectorization is possible, considering factors like loop structure, data references, and alignments Afterwards the cost of vectorization is analysed, considering factors such as vector inside/outside loop costs, scalar iteration costs, and prologue/epilogue costs.
+The compiler tries different vectorization modes to determine if vectorization is possible, considering factors like loop structure, data references, and alignments Afterwards the cost of vectorization is analyzed, considering factors such as vector inside/outside loop costs, scalar iteration costs, and prologue/epilogue costs.

 ## Exercise 3: